CSBSJU/CSCI-310/docs/howto/exercises.md

+---
+title: "Exercise workflow"
+permalink: /howto/workflow/
+toc: true
+---

-## Accessing an assignment
+## Accessing an exercise
-1. Go to the link for the assignment provided to you by your instructor.
+1. Go to the link for the exercise provided to you by your instructor.
 1. [**Clone**][ref-clone] the repository to your computer.
 1. After cloning the repository to your computer, change to the directory that was created and execute the following command
 ```
 git remote add upstream https://github.com/CSBSJU/<repo>
 ```
+   `<repo>` will be the name of the exercise with your GitHub username appended to it.

-## Working on an assignment
+## Working on an exercise
 1. Modify the files and [**commit**][ref-commit] changes to create a history of the work that you have completed.
 1. At any time, you may [**push**][ref-push]/sync your changes to GitHub.
 This